MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-minipkd-exports.md

 ---
-title: minipkd.exports
+title: "minipkd.exports"
-description: The minipkd.exports extension displays the addresses of the miniport exports for the specified adapter.
+description: "The minipkd.exports extension displays the addresses of the miniport exports for the specified adapter."
 keywords: ["minipkd.exports Windows Debugging"] ms.date: 05/23/2017
 topic_type: